• Skip to main content

 Code language: JavaScript (javascript)

-However, the above code could give you an error in case the value itself is a JSON object.
-So, you will want to check whether the value is itself json or not and handle it thereby.
+However, the above code could give you an error if the value itself is a JSON object.
+So, you will want to check whether the value is itself JSON and handle it accordingly.

 Check Key Existence: